Histopathology AI

 Industrial Platform Category

 PathAI, Aiforia, Paige, Owkin, and Tempus illustrate the industrial category for pathology and tissue intelligence (PathAI, 2026; Aiforia, 2026; Paige, 2026; Owkin, 2026; Tempus, 2026).
-These sources are useful for confirming that histopathology AI is a real product and partnership category.

 They should not be read as independent validation.
 Company websites establish product positioning.
 Performance and decision impact require peer-reviewed studies, regulatory documents when relevant, or customer-side validation data.
 Product existence is not evidence strength.